🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🀝 Networking Opportunities + 6.7 -- 25 Alicante has a growing expat and digital nomad community with regular meetups and events, though it lacks the massive scale of major hubs like Barcelona.
+🀝 Networking Opportunities + 6.2 -- 25 A growing digital nomad community and frequent local meetups provide moderate networking, but it lacks the density and diversity of hubs like Barcelona or Berlin.

 πŸ“ˆ BUSINESS & ECONOMY